brgtrainings/brgtrainings.github.io/_tutorials/web/voting-app-in-sinatra.md

 We are able to do this as templates in Sinatra are evaluated within the same context as route handlers like `get`.
 Instance variables set in route handlers are directly accessible by templates.

-{% include util/lazy-img.html src="tutorials/voting-app/3.png" %}
+{% include util/lazy-img.html src="tutorials/voting-app/3.png" alt="Voting app passing data to view" %}

 ## Ability to cast Vote (POST results)